novas0x2a/docker-image-resource/README.md

 * `dockerfile`: *Optional.* The path of the `Dockerfile` in the directory if it's not at the root of the directory.

-* `cache`: *Optional.* Default `false`.
+* `cache`: *Optional.* Default `true`.
 When the `build` parameter is set, first pull `image:tag` from the Docker registry (so as to use cached intermediate images when building).
-This will cause the resource to fail if it is set to `true` and the image does not exist yet.
+If no image can be pulled, the **build continues without a cache image**.

 * `cache_tag`: *Optional.* Default `tag`.
 The specific tag to pull before building when `cache` parameter is set.
 Instead of pulling the same tag that's going to be built, this allows picking a different tag like `latest` or the previous version.
 This will cause the resource to fail if it is set to a tag that does not exist yet.

+* `cache_repository`: *Optional.* If your cache image is not in the same registry as the one to build, set it here.
+   Defaults to the registry of the image you build

 * `load_base`: *Optional.* A path to a directory containing an image to `docker load` before running `docker build`.
 The directory must have `image`,